juanelas/scrypt-pbkdf/src/doc/readme-template.md

 > Users of scrypt can tune the parameters N, r, and p according to the amount of memory and computing power available, the latency-bandwidth product of the memory subsystem, and the amount of parallelism desired.
 At the current time, r=8 and p=1 appears to yield good results, but as memory latency and CPU parallelism increase, it is likely that the optimum values for both r and p will increase.

 [Parameter recommendations](https://blog.filippo.io/the-scrypt-parameters/) rely on the idea of using fixed `r=8`and `p=1` and get the biggest `N` (the one and only work factor) that will make scrypt run in less than the desired time.
 Since memory and CPU usage scale linearly with `N`, so does time and security.
-Consequently (and oversimplifying), **being 2 to 3 times faster is being 2 to 3 times more secure**
+Consequently (and oversimplifying), **being 2 to 3 times faster is being 2 to 3 times more secure**.

-The following table summarizes benchmarks obtained with [Benchmark.js](https://benchmarkjs.com/) with Chrome 83 Linux 64 bits for fixed values `r=8`, `p=1` and varying `N` values.
+The following table summarizes benchmarks obtained with [Benchmark.js](https://benchmarkjs.com/) for fixed values `r=8`, `p=1` and varying `N` values.
+The benchmarks were run with Chrome 83 Linux 64 bits in an Intel Core i5-6200U with 8 GB of RAM.
 The comparison is similar in Firefox (although twice slower).

 | N              | scrypt-pbkdf   | scrypt-js        | scryptsy         |
 | :--------------| :--------------| :----------------| :----------------|